 Furthermore, scaling Agile on a global level proved to help organizations in their missions to adapt to the market, drive innovation, or gain a competitive edge.
 In other words, the Agile mindset is a founding step toward business agility, and there are multiple examples of how companies are building true Agile organizations.

 Agile is not Scrum, Kanban, or any other method or framework, for that matter.
 There’s a false narrative that every Scrum team does agile project management.
 While that may be true for many, it is not for numerous others.

 Agile and Scrum are very different in nature.
 Agile lays the ground for popular frameworks such as Scrum to flourish.
 However, simply sticking to a prescriptive framework and implying rules is far from what it means to manage projects in an Agile way.

 We can speculate a lot about the advantages of Agile as a philosophy for achieving business agility.
-However, in the last decade, we have seen a massive shift in all industries, from traditional project management to Agile project management.
+However, in the last decade, we have seen a massive shift in many industries, from traditional project management to Agile project management.

 “Why Agile” is not a one-sentence explanation.
 Agile must be well-understood and vastly welcomed on all levels within your organization.

 For years, we’ve been helping companies of all sizes to adopt agility through building transparency, optimizing processes, and connecting strategy with execution.
 We are happy to share that experience with you through the following pages!